Yoast/developer/docs/overview.md

 Welcome to the Yoast Developer portal, the place to find any technical information related to our software.

-This documentation is aimed at advanced end-users, developers, plugin/theme authors, and those curious about the mechanics of search engine optimisation.
+This documentation is aimed at advanced end-users, developers, plugin/theme authors, and those curious about the mechanics of search engine optimization.

 ## Browse technical specifications
 Learn how our features work, how to customize the outputs, and how best to integrate into or out of other systems.